 Given the skewed risk profiles of different types of humanitarian organisations, there has been increased attention to 'risk-sharing' in the humanitarian system.
 The Grand Bargain established a workstream on the topic and developed a risk-sharing framework in 2023 which recognises the collective nature of humanitarian action and the need for a principled approach for sharing the preventative measures and responsibility for managing risk in humanitarian contexts (Risk Sharing Platform, 2023).
-It provides a toolkit of actions that agencies can take to share and better manage risks together.
+It provides a toolkit of actions The market incentive is to pass on risk to other organisations that agencies can take to share and better manage risks together.
 Although well-intentioned, the use of such a risk-sharing framework is completely voluntary and relies on the good intentions of agencies to adopt such approaches.
 The market incentive is still, however, to pass on risk to other organisations.
 Without enforcement mechanisms to ensure implementation of such frameworks agencies are more likely to go it alone rather than share the burden of risk management.
 This is a clear example of market failure and the need for more robust regulation.